typescript-cheatsheets/react/docs/basic/getting-started/basic-type-examples.md

 ## Basic Prop Types Examples

-Just a list of typical TypeScript types you will use in a R+TS app:
+A list of TypeScript types you will likely use in a React+TypeScript app:

 ```tsx
 type AppProps = {